AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Overview

 In the Live Edit mode, a special UI is enabled that allows users to edit Gantt charts on-the-fly.
-It is possible to move rows, change the duration and position of timeline elements, create and remove connectors, and edit the data grid text.
+It is possible to edit the [data](Data) structure by moving rows, change the duration and position of timeline [elements](Elements), create and remove connections between them, and edit the [data grid](Data_Grid) text.

 This article demonstrates the [default behavior](#default_behavior) of the chart in the Live Edit mode and explains how to [enable / disable](#enabling_/_disabling) it and access its appearance and other [settings](#settings).